 “We got the coolers!”

-The crowd, which had now swelled to over five-hundred underclassmen, absolutely erupted at this announcement!
+The crowd, which had now swelled to over 500 underclassmen, absolutely erupted at this announcement!
 But instead of fizzling out, the sound just got louder, and louder… Until eventually, the sound felt like an earthquake, and sounded like a tornado.
 It was coming from the other side of the hill.
 But what the hell were they doing?
 If you’ve ever seen the movie Braveheart, you may be able to picture what happened next.
 In the movie, the Scots, led by William Wallace, came pouring down the hill, a massive congregation of warriors.
 Well, this is exactly what happened at Sanders Ferry Park, except it was a bunch of pissed off Seniors, led by Quarterback of the football team!
 The earth shook as they came streaming over that hill like ants, hundreds of them.
 Every one of them were armed with balloons, and they were PISSED!
-And from their vantage-point, some dumbass had just tried to run some of them over with a truck!
+Some dumbass had just tried to run some of them over with a truck!
 The Seniors proceed to wipe the floor with the Underclassmen.
-The Underclassmen started to break ranks, some backing up, and others just started to make a run for it.
-Jake, characteristically, runs toward the action, and before having the chance to hit one person with a balloon, is spotted by the football team’s Wide Receiver, Matt, and is struck directly in the face!
-Everything went black for what seemed like two or three minutes, and he tried his best to walk in the opposite direction since he was completely helpless.
+The Underclassmen start to spread out, break the lines and make a run for it.
+Jake, characteristically, runs toward the action, and before having the chance to hit one person with a balloon, is spotted by the football team’s Wide Receiver, Matt- and is struck directly in the face!
+Everything went black for what seemed like 2-3 minutes, and he tried his best to walk in the opposite direction since he was completely helpless.
 Since he couldn’t see, he was worried he was walking directly into Senior territory.
-He suspected he had been hit with one of the dreaded (often-accused, but never proven) ice balloons!
+He suspected he had been hit with one of the often-accused, but never proven, ice balloons!
 But, that didn’t matter now.